KevinFasusi/supplychainpy/README.md

 - ...

-This can be achieved without having to write several excel formulas, use VBA or manual processes that do not scale.
-This functionality is scalable and can be achieved in about 10 lines of code.
+The inventory analysis can be achieved without having to write several excel formulas, use VBA or manual processes that do not scale.
+Using the library and python is scalable, with the example analysis achieved in about 10 lines of code (5 lines of code and another 5 to get the results into Excel).

 ##Quick Install

-The easiest way to install supplychainpy is via pip: 'pip install supplychainpy'
+The easiest way to install supplychainpy is via pip: `pip install supplychainpy` (not yet setup) An alternative is to clone the repository and run `python setup.py install`

 ##Dependencies